erinfu-uchicago/Emotion-Motivation-study1/README.md

 Added 10+ in-text references to my manuscript in at least 3 different formats

 ## AS20

 Cleaned up my repo & revise my .README as needed
 (Put all the previous ASs into one folder)

+## Final Report

+Here is the repo for my final report
+Please feel free to tell me if there is any problem that need to be solved!